Frejof/Web-App-with-Coding-Basics/README.md

 # Web-App-with-Coding-Basics
-This shows some web coding basics.
+This is a web application to demonstrate some web coding basics.